gliderlabs/docker-consul/README.md

 #### DNS

 This container was designed assuming you'll be using it for DNS on your other containers.
 So it listens on port 53 inside the container to be more compatible and accessible via linking.
 It also has DNS recursive queries enabled, using the Google 8.8.8.8 nameserver.

+When running with `cmd:run`, it publishes the DNS port on the Docker bridge.
+You can use this with the `--dns` flag in `docker run`, or better yet, use it with the Docker daemon.
+Here is a command you can run on Ubuntu systems that will tell Docker to use the bridge IP for DNS, otherwise use Google DNS, and use `service.consul` as the search domain.

+	$ echo "DOCKER_OPTS='--dns 172.17.42.1 --dns 8.8.8.8 --dns-search service.consul'" >> /etc/default/docker

 #### Runtime Configuration